ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 * Minkowski Parameter - Numeric - Optional, only if Minkowski Distance is being used.

-For each variable which must be scored:
+For each question which must be scored:

 * Adjusted Return - Numeric
 * Auxiliary Value - Numeric